-Lust like with strands that do not exceed the 100-gram limit, these wefts will fit fine pretty much anyone who has really thin hair.
-Likewise, if you have medium thickness hair and proceed to apply sets below our recommend weight, your hair will look skanky.
+Just like with strands that do not exceed the 100-gram limit, these wefts will fit fine with pretty much anyone who has really thin hair.
+Likewise, if you have medium-thickness hair and proceed to apply sets below our recommended weight, your hair will look skanky.

 100 to 160 Grams